You've chosen Americas as your location.

 The benefits of removing the bidding phase and team selection enabled the final design to be implemented by the subcontractors with IPS designers taking on a review and approval role.
 The IPS design team would only step in if the skill-set was not available within the subcontractor.

-The construction phase started earlier as the subcontractors were involved during the design-assist phase, reducing the level of Technical Queries (TQ) as well as developing the design with a preferred buildability method.
+The construction phase started earlier as the subcontractors were involved during the design-assist phase, reducing the level of technical queries (TQ) as well as developing the design with a preferred buildability method.
 The design-assist method eliminated risk to the construction program by identifying long lead equipment items and ensured they are procured to meet the early construction phase start.

 The Results